lfdominguez/rustyping/README.md

 Focused on datacenters to get a global view of ICMP latency over all hosts.

-    NOTE: Only support Linux to deploy the software.
+    Only support Linux to deploy the software.
     If you want Windows support (or another platform) then you can push a request.

 ## Metrics